Sir Peter & Lady Michael

 Emily Michael – Emily’s first visit to the Peter Michael Winery was in 1996, when she and Paul were newly engaged.
 “We’d been engaged a week, and I was still speechless, I think, from that, and then speechless at the property.
 It was just so breathtakingly beautiful.”
 Six years later, she found herself without words once again, when at Sir Peter and Lady Michael’s 40th wedding anniversary celebration, Sir Peter dedicated the latest chardonnay to Emily, naming it Ma Belle-Fille (French for my daughter-in-law).
 Inspired by the vineyard at the winery’s highest elevation where the vines for the chardonnay grow and the fog rolls off the morning hills to open up to the first sunlight, the dedication was both a celebration of Emily joining the family and Sir Peter and Emily’s shared connection to the extraordinary land.

-“Here in California, there is an opportunity to actually discover new terroirs.” says Nick.
-“The Seaview venture into coastal vineyards to produce vineyard-designated Pinot Noirs is tremendously exciting.
-That kind of viticultural exploration is not available in France anymore.
-Freedom is crucial to let art express itself.
-Freedom is vital to achieve the best quality possible.”
-This passionate approach to classical winemaking with a sense of innovation is natural to Peter Michael Winery’s philosophy.
-Innovations such as the exclusive use of wild yeast take us more deeply into the legacy begun by Helen Turley and developed by Mark Aubert and Luc Morlet, who has now become a consultant to Peter Michael Winery.
+Robert joins a historic team of passionate winemakers, continuing the approach to classical winemaking with a sense of innovation which is natural to Peter Michael Winery’s philosophy.
+Innovations such as the exclusive use of wild yeast take us more deeply into the legacy begun by Helen Turley and developed by Mark Aubert and Luc and Nicolas Morlet – both brothers are now consultants to Peter Michael Winery.

 Born in Patzimaro de Aviña in the Mexican State of Michoacan, Javier has worked his entire life in agriculture.
 As a teenager, he began working with his brother on sugar beet and tomato farms in the Central Valley.
 When his brother decided to move north in 1977, Javier followed him to the Napa Valley.
 In 1981 Javier worked at Robert Mondavi Winery where a supervisor recognized his talent and helped develop it.
 His experience there, and later at Monticello Cellars, brought him to Peter Michael Winery in 1991 as vineyard manager.